-At a glance the Himo V1 plus looks tiny, and it is small, but it has been designed in such a way that even a 6ft lump like me can ride it.
+At a glance, the Himo V1 Plus looks tiny, and it is small, but it has been designed in such a way that even a 6ft lump like me can ride it.

 I have to say, I was a little reluctant to ride something so small, but when you actually jump on it, it’s not too bad.

-The first thing that struck me about the Himo V1 plus, was what a neat looking little bike it is.
+The first thing that struck me about the Himo V1 Plus, was what a neat-looking little bike it is.
 There is great attention to detail, and everything works as you would expect and hope for.

-Power is provided by a small 250w geared rear hub motor, and a 36v 7.8Ah lithium battery pack – giving a total energy capacity of 288Wa (watt hours).
+Power is provided by a small 250w geared rear hub motor, and a 36v 7.8Ah lithium battery pack – giving a total energy capacity of 288Wa (watt-hours).

-The dual mechanical disc brakes offer reliable stopping power, and the 250w motor is lively to say the least!
+The dual mechanical disc brakes offer reliable stopping power, and the 250w motor is lively, to say the least!

 Front and rear LED lights, mudguards and a luggage rack complete the package to make, what can only be described as the perfect urban mobility solution.

 This bike is so light and compact, that you can take it practically anywhere.
 Although not a folding bike, in the classic sense.
-You can fold the handlebars, and pedals to make it easy to take on public transport and use if for the last mile or two of your commute.
+You can fold the handlebars, and pedals to make it easy to take on public transport and use it for the last mile or two of your commute.